Armistead Maupin: Michael Tolliver Lives

 Prior to the 2007 release of Michael Tolliver Lives, Maupin had been quoted on his website as saying that another Tales of the City novel was unlikely.
 Although Maupin originally stated that this novel was "NOT a sequel to Tales [of the City] and it's certainly not Book 7 in the series," he later conceded that "I've stopped denying that this is book seven in Tales of the City, as it clearly is ...
 I suppose I didn't want people to be thrown by the change in the format, as this is a first person novel unlike the third person format of the Tales of the City books and it's about one character who interrelates with other characters.
 Having said that, it is still very much a continuation of the saga and I think I realised it was very much time for me to come back to this territory."

 The novel is written from the first-person perspective of Tales character Michael 'Mouse' Tolliver, now in his fifties and living as an HIV-positive man.
 It also features appearances by familiar Tales characters, such as Anna Madrigal.
 Maupin said: "I was interested in pursuing the life of an aging gay man, and Michael was the perfect vehicle ...
 However, as soon as I started writing, I found that, one by one, all the other characters stepped forward and asked to be present.
 It felt natural, so I went with it."
 He calls it "a smaller, more personal novel than I've written in the past."
 The book was released on June 12, 2007, which was declared 'Michael Tolliver Day' by the mayor of San Francisco.

 Mary Ann in Autumn was published November 12, 2010 by Harper/HarperCollins, continuing the series.
 It was reviewed by Joseph Salvatore in the New York Times Sunday Book Reviews on November 14.
-It was followed in January 2014 by The Days of Anna Madrigal, which Maupin says will be the final novel in the series.
+It was followed in January 2014 by The Days of Anna Madrigal, which Maupin said would be the final novel in the series.

 Personal life

-Maupin said he knew he was gay since childhood, but did not have sex until he was 26 and decided to come out in 1974.

-Maupin married Christopher Turner, a website producer and photographer, after seeing Turner on a dating website.
-Maupin and Turner were married in Vancouver, British Columbia, Canada, on February 18, 2007.

-Maupin's former partner of 12 years, Terry Anderson, was once a gay rights activist, who co-authored the screenplay for The Night Listener.
-He lived with Maupin in San Francisco and New Zealand.
+Maupin has stated that he recognized his sexual orientation as gay from a young age, although he did not engage in sexual activity until he was 25, and decided to come out in 1974.
+For 12 years, he was in a relationship with Terry Anderson, a gay rights activist who co-authored the screenplay for The Night Listener.
+The couple lived together in both San Francisco and New Zealand.

-Christopher Isherwood was a mentor, friend, and influence as a writer.

-Maupin is the cousin of English singer Sarah Jane Morris.